-Data type: The property Data type is the internal numerical name of the data type.
+The term data type is the internal numerical identification of the data type.
 It is also used for the extended DBF import/export of the variables.

 7.4 Creating variables by importing

 Variables can also be imported by importing them.
 The XML and DBF import is available for every driver.